 NCW first worked with Nicola when she was awarded a mentorship on the Escalator Talent Development Scheme.
-She now tutors a 12-week crime fiction online writing course for NCW and the University of East Anglia.
 Here, she explores how Escalator helped her to find her first agent and to take risks with her writing.

 How do you feel your selection for the Escalator programme has shaped your approach to writing and your writing process now you’ve had a little distance from it?